An Idea is Born

 Howard University/University of Washington

-Jaida Elcock is lab technician at Howard University and an incoming graduate student at the University of Washington.
-Her research interests include elasmobranch ecology and conservation.
+Jaida Elcock is a graduate student at the University of Washington.
+Her research is on shark movement ecology.
 She is particularly interested in the movement ecology of migratory elasmobranchs, as this information is still unknown for many species.
 Jaida received her B.S. in Biology with University Honors from Northern Arizona University in Flagstaff, Arizona.
 She has previously lived in landlocked states but has still been able to gain experience with marine animals through an internship at OdySea Aquarium in Scottsdale, Arizona.
 Though not an National Science Foundation Graduate Research Fellow, Jaida was recognized as an Honorable Mention for her research proposal.
 She has also been recognized as an American Elasmobranch Society Young Professional Recruitment Fund Scholar.
 Jaida is incredibly excited to help other underrepresented students light a fire within themselves to fuel a passion for marine sciences.